andrewchungxam/2019MiddlewareBotTemplate/README.md

 One is called the Middlewarebot; it is based on the official Bot Framework v4 echo bot sample.

+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.

 There has been several elements that contain changes from the standard template:
 - Startup.cs
 - AdapterWithErrorHandler.cs